awsdocs/aws-systems-manager-user-guide/doc_source/fleet.md

 If you stopped your instance before July 12, 2021, it won't display the `stopped` marker\.
 To show the marker, start and stop the instance\.
 + **View instance information**

-  View information about the folder and file data stored on the volumes attached to your managed instances, performance data about your instances in real\-time, and log data stored on your instances\.
+  View information about the directory and file data stored on the volumes attached to your managed instances, performance data about your instances in real\-time, and log data stored on your instances\.
 + **Manage accounts and registry**

   Manage operating system \(OS\) user accounts on your instances and registry on your Windows instances\.